ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 **Development of plan:** The change of pitch is not obvious as duration, so I decided to start from using X coordinates to present duration,as the X coordinates changes, the duration of produced notes will change. <br/>
 **Store Store the document name**:First_Generation <br/>
-**Link of Code：** https://github.com/ZIqinGX/MSc_Advanced_project/tree/main/First_Generation <br/> **Evaluation:** <br/>
+**Link of Code：** https://github.com/ZIqinGX/MSc_Advanced_project/tree/main/First_Generation <br/> **Evaluatioeach note or chord wn:** <br/>
 1.The number of X-coordinates is not as many as the dataset, so they cannot be directly integrated.<br/>
-2.In the first generation of the code, each note or chord was set with a fixed offset.
+2.In the first generation of the code, as set with a fixed offset.